Install the PawPlacer SDK from npm for the fastest path to our public API: https://www.npmjs.com/package/pawplacer-sdk.

 - Typed responses – the

-- Retry & error parsing – transient failures are retried automatically and JSON error payloads are attached to thrown errors as
+- Retry & error parsing – transient failures are retried automatically and structured API failures surface as normalized SDK errors.

 Installation